-After 30 years of practicing martial arts and teaching students the correct way to throw punches and kicks without hurting themselves, I resent guys who throw off-the-wall bogus techniques… they make a mockery of the martial arts, injuring themselves more than their opponents.
-As martial artists, we tell ourselves that certain techniques are devastating, that if you hit someone with a particular punch you are going to kill him...
-As a martial artist, I’m embarrassed to be associated with these people.
+After 30 years of practicing martial arts and teaching students the correct way to throw punches and kicks without hurting themselves, I resent guys who throw off-the-wall bogus techniques… they make a mockery of the martial arts, injuring themselves more than their opponents… As a martial artist, I’m embarrassed to be associated with these people.
 (Feb.
 1995: 16)

-He also declared that ‘the whole event is getting to be a circus’ and complained that the commentating was biased in favor of Royce Gracie: ‘It was a two hour commercial for Gracie’s jujutsu’.
+He also declared that ‘the whole event is getting to be a circus’ and complained that the commentating ‘was a two hour commercial for Gracie’s jujutsu’.

-We can see in these quotes three potential objections to the claim that early MMA is a martial craft and thus a real martial art.
-One objection holds that MMA fighting doesn’t have the aims of a martial craft.
-On this objection, the UFC aims at things like audience entertainment, spectacle, and promotion of Gracie Jiu-Jitsu––goods that are external toThe second objection holds that the fighting seen in the UFC lacks skill and technique––the fighters chosen to compete in the UFC are unable to give a rational account of what and why they are doing what they are doing in the cage, and are instead just using moves at random.
-The third objection is that martial arts involves a commitment to various philosophical principles about when it is acceptable to use one’s fighting skills which are not reflected in UFC events.
-If these objections hold, then, early MMA would be a martial knack rather than a martial craft.
+We can see in these comments three potential objections to the claim that early MMA is a martial craft and thus a real martial art.
+One objection holds that MMA fighting aims at things like audience entertainment, spectacle, and promotion of Gracie Jiu-Jitsu––goods that are external to the function of martial arts.
+The second objection holds that the fighting seen in the UFC lacks skill and technique––the fighters chosen to compete in the UFC are unable to give a rational account of what and why they are doing what they are doing in the cage, and are instead just using moves at random.
+The third objection is that martial arts involves a commitment to various principles and values which are not reflected in UFC events.
+If these objections hold, then early MMA would be a martial knack rather than a martial craft.

 The Spectacle Objection

 Let’s call the first objection the “spectacle objection”.
 This objection is based on the idea that the UFC is a spectacle––a visual display that aims at evoking a particular emotion/affect in the audience.
-If MMA aims at pandering to the crowd in such a way, then it would not have the same aims as martial craft (and, in fact, could not have the same aims as any craft) and thus would not count as a true martial art (see also Kano 2008: 15).
+If MMA aims at pandering to the crowd in such a way, then it would not have the same aims as martial craft (and, in fact, could not have the same aims as any craft) and thus would not count as a true martial art.

 The argument expressed formally is thus: